 |Project Management||Project Total||Man-days|

 So would I stake my life on this?
-No. But then I’m not saying this is an accurate estimating model for project managers.
+No. But then I’m not saying this is an accurate estimating model for project delivery, because there’s no such thing.
 I’m saying that given 50 projects vying for attention in the portfolio you can quickly come up with some figures that help knock out the no-go options and target the maybes for elaboration.
-I can say that I’ve used this approach, after tailoring the percentages to the particular organisation, with consistently good results.
+I can also say that I’ve used this approach, after tailoring the percentages to the particular organisation, with consistently good results.

 The table Capers Jones produced is based on a lot of raw data, which makes the data good for an average project and potentially way off for a niche project.
 The principle that people are more or less as good as automated tools at estimating code effort though is unlikely to change unless there are some special cases such as using untested libraries where massive workaround requirements may suddenly appear out of nowhere.
 But then you could spend thousands on a modelling tool which would still fail at that.